 Mattias research relates to capital markets.
 In recent years, he has conducted accounting-based tests of market efficiency (e.g. Hamberg and Novak, 2010), studies of accounting information relevance for shareholders (e.g. Beisland & Hamberg, 2013), and studies of how firm’s respond to new accounting standards (Hamberg, Paananen & Novak, 2012).
 Mattias also work with research in corporate finance.
 He has conducted studies on international corporate acquisitions (Hamberg, Overland & Lantz, 2013), issues of new equity (Hamberg & Jeppson, 2011) and initial public offerings (Hamberg, 2004).
 Recently, Mattias has paid a particular interest to the association between financial reporting and corporate goverance.
 This includes, for example, the role that audit committees play in the monitoring of management (Hamberg, Charri & Johanson, 2013), the IFRS adoption's effects on foreign investments (Hamberg, Mavruk & Sjogren, 2013), and the extent to which founders create shareholder value (Hamberg, Fagerland & Nielsen, 2013; Frank & Hamberg, 2015; 2016).
 Essentially all of his research is empirical, quantitative and based on Swedish data.

 Mattias has taught and administered university courses at the bachelor, master, executive MBA and doctoral levels.
 Although he is most comfortable teaching financial statement analysis and valuation, his teaching covers most topics in financial accounting and corporate finance, including financial reporting, company valuation, risk management, corporate governance and international financial management.
 Over the years, he has been particularly interested in empirical research designs within the area of capital market based accounting research.
-For this reason, he has taught an advanced Master level course at the Norwegian School of Economics (2002-2013).Over the years, Mattias has supervised hundreds of bachelor and master theses.
-He has supervised several doctoral students who completed their degrees, and currently he helps six candidates finish their theses.
+For this reason, he has taught an advanced Master level course at the Norwegian School of Economics (2002-2013).Over the years, Mattias has supervised more than one hundred bachelor and master theses.
+He has supervised several doctoral students who completed their degrees.

 If you are interested in knowing more of what is going on in our research programs, please do not hesitate to take contact.

 Hamberg, M., & L.A.
 Beisland (2014).
-Changes in the Value Relevance of Goodwill Accounting Following the Adoption of IFRS 3, forthcoming the Journal of International Accounting, Auditing and Taxation.
+Changes in the Value Relevance of Goodwill Accounting Following the Adoption of IFRS 3, Journal of International Accounting, Auditing and Taxation, 23, pp. 59-73.

 Hamberg, M., C. Overland, & B. Lantz (2013).
 Board Participation, Toeholds and the Cross-Border Effect.
 International Business Review, 22(5), pp. 868-882.